pysat/pysat/docs/new_instrument.rst

   name = 'name_of_instrument'
   tags = {'': 'The standard processing for the data.
 Loaded by default',
           'fancy': 'A higher-level processing of the data.'}
-  sat_ids = {'A': ['', 'fancy'], 'B': ['', 'fancy'], 'C': []}
+  sat_ids = {'A': ['', 'fancy'], 'B': ['', 'fancy'], 'C': ['']}

 Note that the possible tags that can be invoked are '' and 'fancy'.
-The tags dictionary includes a long name for each of these tags.
-A blank tag will be loaded by default if the user does not specify a tag.
+The tags dictionary includes a short description for each of these tags.
+A blank tag will be present by default if the user does not specify a tag.

-The sat_ids are also stored in a dictionary.
-Each key name here points to a list of the possible tags that can be associated with that particular satellite.
-Note that not all satellites support every level of processing.
+The supported sat_ids should also stored in a dictionary.
+Each key name here points to a list of the possible tags that can be associated with that particular `sat_id`.
+Note that not all satellites in the example support every level of processing.
 In this case, the 'fancy' processing is available for satellites A and B, but not C.

-For a dataset that does not need multiple levels of tags and sat_ids, an empty string can be used to let pysat know how many levels the dataset has.
+For a dataset that does not need multiple levels of tags and sat_ids, an empty string can be used.
+The code below only supports loading a single data set.

 .. code:: python